electrichazem/raspberry/DOCUMENTATION.md

 - `relays_expander` / `relays_direct`: Sequentially energize each relay for a few seconds.
 - `peltiers`: Drive each PWM channel forward (cool) and reverse (heat) for three minutes while logging progress.
 - `stepper`: Move the syringe one revolution up and one down using the configured STEP/DIR pins and limit switches.
+Add `--loop` to repeat the selected tests automatically, and `--interval <seconds>` to control the pause between iterations (defaults to 5 s).

+## Troubleshooting
+- **SyntaxError mentioning `from __future__ import annotations` inside `plant_controller/utils/datatypes.py`**: This stemmed from a duplicated block of dataclass definitions that placed a second `from __future__` import mid-file.
+Update to the latest code so the file only defines each dataclass once, with the import correctly at the top.

 ## Configuration
 - `loop_hz`: main loop frequency.